Westbourne Terrace: West side

 Numbers 2-30 were developed by William King in the 1840s.
 Numbers 6–30 are Grade II listed.
 Art critic R. H. Wilenski was born at number 16 Upper Westbourne Terrace in 1887.

 Numbers 32 to 68 were developed by William Kingdom, whose architect was Thomas Marsh Nelson.
 They are Grade II listed.
 Susan Lawrence, one of the earliest female Labour MPs, lived at number 44.
 Civil engineer Charles Manby (1804–1884) lived at number 60 during 1870–77.
 Uriah Maggs opened his first bookshop at 44 Westbourne Terrace North in 1844.
 Admiral Baldwin Wake Walker lived at number 66.
 Field-Marshal Sir William Robertson (1860–1933) lived at number 88 during his retirement.

 Numbers 70–106 and 108 to 136 are Grade II listed.
 They were built around 1840, probably by William King and William Kingdom.
 Richard Bethell, later Lord Chancellor as Lord Westbury, lived at number 70.
 Number 124 was the location of the Austrian Centre, which was the most important social, cultural and political hub for Austrian exiles from the Nazis.
+The architect Thomas Chatfeild-Clarke spent the latter part of his life at number 132.
 Park Grand London Hyde Park hotel occupies numbers 78–82.

 Holy Trinity church once stood on the north-west corner with Bishop's Road, now Bishop's Bridge Road.
 It was built in 1844–1846 to a design by Thomas Cundy.
 It was closed in 1971 after being declared unsafe, before being demolished in the 1980s.
 Trinity Court, a 6-storey block of 54 flats, was built on the site in 1986.

 Brunel House, originally Trinity Lodge, an Italiante stucco villa at number 140 on the southern corner with Orsett Terrace is Grade II listed.
 It was designed by George Ledwell Taylor in 1843–1848.
 Architect George Ledwell Taylor designed and lived briefly at no. 140 in 1852–3.

 Westbourne Court is an eight-storey block of flats, dating from 1938, and it is located on the northern corner with Orsett Terrace at the north end of Westbourne Terrace.
 It is typical of its period and is in red brick and stucco, with crittall windows.